UPDATED 04/24/15: Added Chromecast support to list of Benefits

 WD MyCloud EX4100 Dashboard

 Next thing I did was to update the firmware.

 After updating the firmware, I proceeded to creating/adding Users, Groups and Folders (Shares).

-You can add/create as much users as you want and set limits to the files/folders each user can access and set quotas on how much disk space is alloted for each user.
+You can add/create as many users as you want and set limits to the files/folders each user can access and set quotas on how much disk space is allotted for each user.